ufal/UMR/doc/relations-attributes.md

 `:value` – Used with `ordinal-entity`, `percentage-entity`, `url-entity` in 3-2-2-5.

 `:weekday` – A relation introduced in 3-2-2-1.
 The child node is the concept with the name of the day of the week, presumably in the local language (they have an English example and there is `:weekday (f/ Friday)`).
-See also `:day`.
+See also
+`:day`).
+This relation is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

 `:wiki` – Attribute of an entity concept, containing a reference to the article in Wikipedia that describes the entity.
 The examples in the